EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-01-01-Continuous_Life_Refactoring_with_TDD_Approach.md

 categories: [ lifestyle ]
 tags: [About, Developer, TDD]
 image: assets/images/new_way.png
-excerpt: These days I'm refactoring myself, and I hope writing here be a part of these refactoring.
+excerpt: These days I'm refactoring myself, and I hope writing here could be a part of this refactoring.
-         As a developer we should like refactoring.
-The main goals of refactoring are make our code more efficient, more readable, and more elegant, so we should think ...
+         As a developer, we should like refactoring.
+The main goals of refactoring are making our code more efficient, more readable, and more elegant, so we should think about ...
 ---

 These days I'm refactoring myself, and I hope writing here could be a part of this refactoring.